mozilla/gecko-dev/toolkit/content/widgets/moz-page-nav/README.stories.md

 * Use moz-page-nav for single-page navigation to switch between different views.
 * moz-page-nav also supports footer buttons for external and support links
-* This component is intended to be used in about: pages such as about:firefoxview, about:preferences, about:addons, about:debugging, etc.
+* This component will be used in about: pages such as about:firefoxview, about:preferences, about:addons, about:debugging, etc.

 ## When not to use